mtmd/FPGA_Based_CNN/README.md

 This project is a FPGA based implementation of first Convolutional Layer of AlexNet.
 The accelerator is developed using Verilog.
 ## Contact
-Currently Sachin Kumawat is developing this project.
+Currently Mr. Sachin Kumawat is developing this project.
 If you have question or need further information, please contact him.
 Email: skumawat@ucdavis.edu
 ## Citing
 Our [research group](http://lepsucd.com) is working on acceleration of deep CNNs.
 If this project